thenewmona/monas-arcade-game/Notes.md

-10/9/2018 Huge help from Rodrick showed me how to do a block so that the update would quit rendering and the player would reset created a git.ignore file ended up not doing the modal
+10/9/2018 Huge help from Rodrick showed me how to do a block so that the update would quit rendering and the player would reset created a git.ignore file ended up not doing the modal created a .gitignore file but it is not ignoring some of my js files